seosgithub/flok/docs/services/vm.md

       * `page` - A dictionary object that is a reference to the page.
 This should be treated as immutable as it is a shared resource.
   * Debug mode
     * When `@debug`, an exception will be thrown if you attempt to watch the same key from one controller multiple times.

-###`watch_sync`
-This request operates in the same way as `watch` but will cause a kernel panic if the page is not located in a cache (either `vm_cache` or disk).
-Additionally, reads to the `vm_cache` and disk cache will block until a read back is received.
-This may be used for things like getting sessions keys or names that you would like now before the UI renders.
-You will still receive updates.

 ###`unwatch`
 This is how you **unwatch** a page.
 For view controllers that are destroyed, it is not necessary to manually `unwatch` as the `vm` service will be notified on it's disconnection and automatically remove any watched pages for it's base pointer.
 This should be used for thingcs like scroll lists where the view controller is no longer interested in part of a page-list.